 On TV, he's a certified American military hero, first as Army Maj.
-Dick Winters, the central character in HBO's epic 2001 mini-series, Band of Brothers, now as Marine Sgt.
-Nick Brody in Showtime's riveting Homeland.
+Dick Winters, the central character in HBO's epic 2001 mini-series,

 Off camera, he's a Londoner of Welsh extraction, an Eton grad and Royal Shakespeare Company trouper.